springernature/frontend-playbook/practices/graded-browser-support.md

 ## Our criteria for browser support

-We follow the guidelines for graded browser support outlined by Yahoo in their [Graded Browser Support guide](https://github.com/yui/yui3/wiki/Graded-Browser-Support).
+We follow the guidelines for Graded Browser Support outlined by Yahoo in their [Graded Browser Support guide](https://github.com/yui/yui3/wiki/Graded-Browser-Support).

-The graded browser support works by classifying all browser versions in one of three different grades:
+Graded Browser Support works by classifying all browser versions in one of three different grades:

 * Grade-A are capable or very popular browser versions.
 These browsers will receive the full experience, with all styling and behaviour.
 Bugs are addressed with high priority.
 * Grade-C are incapable and/or uncommon browser versions which are known to break if receiving full styling and behaviour.
 These browsers will receive a core experience, with only minimum CSS and JavaScript.
 Bugs are addressed with high priority.